hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 The interface type `IMemoizeParam` assists with memoizing objects passed to async functions.

+You can clear the cache with `HH\clear_static_memoization`.
+This should only be used **in tests** where:
+- the component being tested is meant to be immutable/idempotent for the entire request
+- the test needs to cover multiple initial states, where only one would truly be reachable in a single request

 ### Exceptions

 Thrown exceptions are not memoized, showing by the increasing counter in this